Neural network method to search for long transient gravitational waves: Results

 \subsection{Denoiser improvements: masked loss}

 We need to increase the denoiser performance to reach better FAP or Eff.
 In particular, we need to improve our ability to retrieve the signal.
 During the training phase, we noticed that the loss decreased smoothly to a plateau.
 So in order to obtain better results, a change is needed, either in the NN structure or in the training procedure.
-A study of a diverse neural network pipeline will be the subject of future works.
+A study of a diverse neural network pipeline will be the subject of future work.
 Here we report how we tried to highlight the structure of the signal and help the model learn it, using a masked loss.
-We note that the number of pixels in a single map (360 000) is three orders of magnitude higher than the number of pixels that form the signal($\sim$600).
+We note that the number of pixels in a single map (360 000) is three orders of magnitude higher than the number of pixels that form the signal ($\mathcal{O}$(600)) \footnote{As we have already stated in Sec. \ref{subsec:time_freq_maps}, we chose the size of the maps taking into consideration the properties of the signal we are interested in.}.
 This suggests modifying the training scheme through the use of a mask in order to improve the learning process.
 Initially, each map was multiplied by a matrix that had 1 on the signal pixels and 0 otherwise.
 As the training proceeded, using a gaussian blurring function, we enlarged the area of the map that was not set to zero, increasing the difficulty of the task.
 A more detailed explanation of visual attention methods, such as masked loss, can be found in \cite{attention_method}.
-In Fig. (\ref{fig:trittico_denoised}), we report an example of the output of the denoiser.
+In Fig. \ref{fig:trittico_denoised}, we report an example of the output of the denoiser.
 In particular, on the left-hand panel there is a map containing noise plus a signal; on the center panel there is the signal we want to retrieve; and finally, on the right hand panel there is the output of the denoiser.

-In Fig. (\ref{fig:ROC}), we report the ROC curves, obtained by the previous training technique.
+In Fig. \ref{fig:ROC}, we report the ROC curves, obtained by the previous training technique.
 On the x-axis, there is the FAP, while on the y-axis, there is the Eff as a function of classifier threshold.
-The blue curve refers to learning without masked loss, i.e., what we have illustrated in Sec. (\ref{subsec:class_res}).
+The blue curve refers to learning without masked loss, i.e., what we have illustrated in Sec. \ref{subsec:class_res}.
 The orange one is the best result that we have obtained after different trials with the masked loss, changing the parameters of the blurring.
-In Fig. (\ref{fig:eff_FAP_mask}) we report the same quantities as in Fig. (\ref{fig:eff_FAP}).
+In Fig. \ref{fig:eff_FAP_mask} we report the FAP and Eff in the masked loss case (brown and cornflower blue x), compared with the same quantities as in Fig. \ref{fig:eff_FAP}.
 We observe that the values are better: